 The Company's obligation to pay Executive the amounts provided and to make the arrangements provided hereunder shall not be subject to set-off, counterclaim or recoupment of amounts owed by Executive to the Company or its Affiliates.
-Executive shall not be required to mitigate the amount of any payment provided for pursuant to this Agreement by seeking other employment or otherwise and, except as provided in Sections 8(b)(vi), 8(d)(vi), 8(d)(vi), 8(f)(iii) and 8(h)(iv) hereof, the amount of any payment provided for pursuant to this Agreement shall not be reduced by any compensation earned as a result of Executive's other employment or otherwise.
+Executive shall not be required to mitigate the amount of any payment provided for pursuant to this Agreement by seeking other employment or otherwise and, except as provided in Sections 8(b)(vi), 8(d)(vi), 8(f)(iii) and 8(h)(iv) hereof, the amount of any payment provided for pursuant to this Agreement as a result of Executive's other employment or otherwise.